 You may receive a sedative before your liver biopsy.
 If this is the case, arrange for someone to drive you home after the procedure.
-Have someone stay with you during the first night or to check on you.
+Have someone stay with you or check on you during the first night.
 Many doctors recommend that people spend the first evening within an hour's driving distance of the hospital where the biopsy is done, in case a complication develops.

 What you can expect during your liver biopsy will depend on the type of procedure you'll undergo.
 A percutaneous liver biopsy is the most common type of liver biopsy, but it isn't an option for everyone.
 Your doctor may recommend a different form of liver biopsy if you: